- In compliance with CSUSM Policy on Animals on Campus, no animals are allowed inside the USU unless deemed a service animal.

 - Metal and Glass Railings at the USU (Interior and Exterior)

-- Metal and glass walkway railings are not available for posting signs or hanging banners, except when authorized in advanced by the USU Administration.
+- Interior metal and glass walkway railings are not available for posting signs or hanging banners, except when authorized in advanced by the USU Administration.

 - Table Displays